OpenDSA/OpenDSA/Doc/source/Configuration.rst

   (OpenDSA) scoring server.
 * **odsa_password** - The corresponding password on the course instance (OpenDSA) scoring server.
 * **target_LMS** - LMS name.
-We suport 'canvas', other LMSs like moodle, Desire2Learn, and Blackboard will be suported as well.
+We support 'canvas', other LMSs like moodle, Desire2Learn, and Blackboard will be supported in the near future as well.
 * **LMS_url** - The URL for the LMS.
 * **access_token** - This is normally issued by the LMS to allow an LTI tool provider to communicate with it.